charliemurry/grad-IO/README.md

 ### Endogenous Products

+\* Mankiw, N. Gregory, and Michael D. Whinston.
+"Free entry and social inefficiency."
+The RAND Journal of Economics (1986): 48-58.

+Spence, Michael.
+"Product selection, fixed costs, and monopolistic competition."
+The Review of economic studies 43, no. 2 (1976): 217-235.

-Berry, Steven T., and Joel Waldfogel.
+\* Berry, Steven T., and Joel Waldfogel.
 "Do mergers increase product variety?
 Evidence from radio broadcasting." _The Quarterly Journal of Economics_ 116, no. 3 (2001): 1009-1025.

-Steven Berry and Joel Waldfogel (1999) “Free Entry and Social Inefficiency in RadioBroadcasting,”RAND Journal of Economics, 30(3), 397–420.
+\* Steven Berry and Joel Waldfogel (1999) “Free Entry and Social Inefficiency in RadioBroadcasting,”RAND Journal of Economics, 30(3), 397–420.

-Eizenberg, Alon.
+\* Eizenberg, Alon.
 "Upstream innovation and product variety in the us home pc market." _Review of Economic Studies_ 81, no. 3 (2014): 1003-1045.

 Berry, Steven, Alon Eizenberg, and Joel Waldfogel.
 "Optimal product variety in radio markets." _The RAND Journal of Economics_ 47, no. 3 (2016): 463-497.

-Federico Ciliberto, Charles Murry, and Elie T. Tamer.
+\* Federico Ciliberto, Charles Murry, and Elie T. Tamer.
 "Market structure and competition in airline markets."
 Boston College Working Paper, 2018.

-Wollmann, Thomas G. "Trucks without bailouts: Equilibrium product characteristics for commercial vehicles." _American Economic Review_ 108, no. 6 (2018): 1364-1406.
+\* Wollmann, Thomas G. "Trucks without bailouts: Equilibrium product characteristics for commercial vehicles." _American Economic Review_ 108, no. 6 (2018): 1364-1406.

 Fan, Ying.
 "Ownership consolidation and product characteristics: A study of the US daily newspaper market." _American Economic Review_ 103, no. 5 (2013): 1598-1628.